-EDUC 596L - Practicum in Leadership

-This course focuses on supervised application of skills that approximate employment as a school principal.
+EDUC 596L - Practicum in Leadership 1-4 cr hrs This course focuses on supervised application of skills that approximate employment as a school principal.
 Field-based experiences are completed which are related to courses required in the Leadership program.
 A total of 9 semester hours is required.
 Leadership program students only.

-EDUC 601 - Politics and Current Issues in Educational Decision Making3 cr hrs
+EDUC 601 - Politics and Current Issues in Educational Decision Making 3 cr hrs